Mysticism: Tantra

 Tantra is the name given by scholars to a style of meditation and ritual which arose in India no later than the fifth century AD.
 Tantra has influenced the Hindu, Bön, Buddhist, and Jain traditions and spread with Buddhism to East and Southeast Asia.
 Tantric ritual seeks to access the supra-mundane through the mundane, identifying the microcosm with the macrocosm.
 The Tantric aim is to sublimate (rather than negate) reality.
 The Tantric practitioner seeks to use prana (energy flowing through the universe, including one's body) to attain goals which may be spiritual, material or both.
 Tantric practice includes visualisation of deities, mantras and mandalas.
 It can also include sexual and other (antinomian) practices.

-Sant-tradition and Sikhism
+Sikhism and Sant philosophy

-Mysticism in the Sikh dharm began with its founder, Guru Nanak, who as a child had profound mystical experiences.
+Mysticism in the Sikh faith began with its founder, Guru Nanak, who, from his childhood, had profound mystical experiences.
 Guru Nanak stressed that God must be seen with 'the inward eye', or the 'heart', of a human being.
-Guru Arjan, the fifth Sikh Guru, added religious mystics belonging to other religions into the holy scriptures that would eventually become the Guru Granth Sahib.
+Guru Arjan, the fifth Sikh Guru, added works from various religions' mystics (bhagat) into the holy scriptures that would eventually become the Guru Granth Sahib.

 The goal of Sikhism is to be one with God.
-Sikhs meditate as a means to progress towards enlightenment; it is devoted meditation simran that enables a sort of communication between the Infinite and finite human consciousness.
-There is no concentration on the breath but chiefly the remembrance of God through the recitation of the name of God and surrender themselves to God's presence often metaphorized as surrendering themselves to the Lord's feet.
+Sikhs meditate as a means to progress towards enlightenment; devoted meditation, simran, is seen to enable communication between the Infinite and the finite human consciousness.
+There is no concentration on the breath (as in other Dharmic religions), but chiefly, the practice of simran consists of the remembrance of God through the recitation of the Divine Name.
+A frequent metaphor is that of mystics "surrendering themselves to the Lord's feet."